This module also as looks at the mechanisms enforcing and monitoring these rights.

 - The prohibition of torture.
 Examining the 1984 UNCAT and Optional Protocol and ‘Torture in Action’.

-- The human rights of children: The Convention on the Rights of the Child.
+- The human rights of children.
+The Convention on the Rights of the Child.
 Child labour.
 Child soldiers.
-Children, healthcare and HIV.
 Children in the criminal justice system.

-- The rights of the refugee: The nature of refugee rights.
+- The rights of the refugee.
+The nature of refugee rights.
 The recent history of the refugee.
 The 1951 Convention Relating to the Status of Refugees and the 1967 Protocol.
 Women and girls as refugees.
 The Convention and national law.
-The crisis in the Sudan: oil, power and refugees.

 - Explain and analyse the mechanisms and machinery by which rights are protected within the UN system and by certain universal and regional human rights treaties